 This digitised world we live in has a tendency to blur the boundaries between work time and personal time.
-Our professional lives stray ever further from the confines of the office with every late-night inbox check, and there have been too many of those to count.
+Our professional lives stray ever further from the confines of the 'office' with every late-night inbox check, or phone call taken on the weekend or on vacation.

 1. Limit Your Phone Time